Ask Away - Transition FAQs

 A: Students are streamed for English, maths and French in all years.

-A: All students take English language, English literature, maths, combined science (a double qualification) and Religious Studies.
+A: All students take English language, English literature, maths and combined science (a double qualification).
 They also choose three further subjects from a range of academic and vocational qualifications, including history, geography, French, computer science, drama, art, photography, music, dance, triple science, business studies, childcare, Product design, catering, PE and sports science.
 The precise offering varies from year to year depending on numbers and staff availability.

 A: The precise catchment area varies.
 Last year it was 3.5 miles (measured in a straight line) but the previous year it was 2.1 miles.
 All places are allocated by Bexley Council, we do not do our own admissions.